digitalbias/digitalbias.github.io/_posts/2015-10-23-changing-your-direction.markdown

 ---
 layout: single
 title: Changing Your Direction
-modified:
-categories:
 excerpt: There are times in life when you need to take a bit of a break.
+categories: [site news]
-tags: [site news, personal productivity, tech]
+tags: [update, personal productivity, tech]
-comments: true
-image:
-  feature: deer_creek_mountains.jpg
-date: 2015-10-23T14:35:11-06:00
 ---

 There are times in life when you need to take a bit of a break.